dylanwozny/dylan-portfolio-website/README.md

 compile command: 'npm start'

-PUBLIC FOLDER NOTE: Js seems to be copying over now...
+PUBLIC FOLDER NOTE: JS DOES NOT COPY.
+USE PUBLIC FOR JS.

 Json dependencies from https://thinkdobecreate.com/articles/minimum-static-site-sass-setup/